joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/14/business/economy/warsh-fed-cpi-inflation.html

 **Paramount vs. the States**\
-`An effort to block media giant’s planned takeover of Warner Bros.
+`An effort to block the media giant’s planned takeover of Warner Bros.
 Discovery underscores how states are taking a more active role in antitrust regulation.`\
 https://www.nytimes.com/2026/07/14/business/dealbook/paramount-states-antitrust.html

 **Chai Discovery, an A.I.
 Drug Start-Up, Raises $400 Million**\